Cruise down the Panama Canal and visit islands created during the canal construction. See the abundant wildlife on the shores of Gatun Lake.

-This Panama jungle tour begins with hotel pick-ups starting at 7 am.
-We know it sounds crazy to get up so early on your vacation, but you’ll thank us for it later.
-Starting this early we can beat the crowds and see more wildlife in cooler temperatures.
+This Panama jungle tour begins with hotel pick-ups starting at 7 a.m.
+We know it sounds silly to get up so early on your vacation, but you’ll thank us for it later.
+By starting this early, we can beat the crowds and see more wildlife in cooler temperatures.

 We begin our wildlife viewing from a boat on the waters of the Canal and Gatun Lake.
-We ride along the Canal and get an up-close view of the ships passing through as well as the abundant wildlife on its shores.
+We ride along the canal and get an up-close view of the ships passing through as well as the abundant wildlife along the shores.
 Our Panama Canal tours visit the famous Monkey Islands, where we can see capuchins, howlers, and tamarins.
 Once we finish with our canal and lake ride (around 90 minutes), we head 45 minutes north to the Caribbean side of Panama.
 We visit the Agua Clara Visitor Center to see the new expansion locks working up close.

 Located on the west side of the brand new Agua Clara Locks, the Agua Clara Visitor Center allows you to observe transiting vessels from a scenic lookout point and learn first-hand about the various operations of the Panama Canal, the history of its construction, its participation in the world markets, and the importance of its watershed.
 An observational deck lets you watch the ships pass through the Agua Clara Locks on their way to the Pacific or Atlantic oceans.
 Once we finish up at the locks, we travel to a scenic and quiet spot beneath the Gatun Dam and have a picnic lunch at the fork of the French West Diversion Channel and the Chagres River.